The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: ill-posedness for 2D compressible Euler equations

 Then we derive the decomposed system of $w_i,\rho_i,v_i$ as in \eqref{eqrho0}-\eqref{eqv0} with bounded coefficients $c_{im}^i,\gamma_{im}^i,\gamma_{km}^i$.
 In particular, the first family of characteristics is genuinely nonlinear because

 Note that the interaction terms of the second and third characteristic waves vanish.
-The desired $H^\frac74$ ill-posedness follows from the argument as in Section \ref{h10}. \begin{remark} In terms of the low-regularity local well-posedness result in \cite{zhang} by Zhang, one can see that our $H^\frac{7}{4}$ ill-posedness for 2D compressible Euler equations is sharp with respect to fluid velocity and density.
+The desired $H^\frac74$ ill-posedness follows from the argument as in Section \ref{h10}. \begin{remark} In view of the low-regularity local well-posedness result in \cite{zhang} by Zhang and our ill-posedness result, with respect to the regularity of fluid velocity and density, $H^\frac{7}{4}$ naturally serves as the threshold for ill-posedness of 2D compressible Euler equations.
 Moreover, we introduce the vorticity $\omega=-\partial_{x_2}u_1+\partial_x u_2$.
 Under plane symmetry, the vorticity $\omega=\partial_x u_2$ is regular since

 The system \eqref{ppeuler} therefore allows non-trivial vorticity and entropy. \end{remark}